mgiusto/CourseraPMLAssignment/analysis.md

 ```

 Due to cross-validation, more random forest classifiers are generated.
-The final model, that is the best one among the generated, is composed of 500 trees, the expected error rate is 1.72%.
-From the confusion matrix it can be seen that classe A is very well predicted, on the others there is a greater error, but always acceptably low.
+The final model, that is the best one among the generated, is composed of 500 trees, at each split 2 variables have been tested for splitting.
+The expected error rate on out of sample elements is 1.72%.
+From the confusion matrix it can be that the best predicted classe is A, however also on the others the error is always acceptably low.

 # Applying model to new data
 To apply the model to new data, once loaded it is necessary to select only the variable used to build the model, then it is possible to generate prediction.